|

 Dear Tom,

-Since my wife is celebrating her birthday today, this is the follow up that you
+celebrating her birthday today, this is the follow up that you requested as to

-requested as to how she enjoyed Partners In Crime.
-You would really need to be
+Partners In Crime.
+You would really need to be here to see the

-here to see the look on her face when she opened it to see how truly happy she
+look on her face when she opened it to see how

-was.
-Since we have been looking for it for the past 2 or 3 years and couldn't
+have been looking for it for the past 2 or 3 years and couldn't find it she had

-find it she had pretty well given up on ever finding it.
-I would expect that
+well given up on ever finding it.
+I would expect that made it more

-She has been looking at your web site quite a bit this morning and I expect we
+looking at your web site quite a bit this morning

-will not be stopping with only Partners In Crime.
+stopping with only Partners In Crime.

 Thanks Again.
 Have a Great Day.